Posted March 19, 2019

 Have you considered a career as a dentist?
 If you have but are searching for an interesting specialization, periodontal work may be just what you were looking for.

 You may ask yourself what a periodontist does exactly and why they’re so vital in improving dental health.
 Put simply, a periodontist is a dentist who specializes in periodontal disease.
 They work with their patients to prevent, diagnose and treat periodontitis.
-To understand what periodontal issues are, we can look at the root words: “perio” means “around,” and “dontal” means “teeth.”
-Periodontitis is an infection around the tooth, and symptoms are typically in the form of swollen and bleeding gums which then can develop into more serious issues.
+To understand what periodontal issues are, we can look at the root words: “perio” means “around,” and “dontal” means “teeth”.
+Periodontitis is an infection around the tooth.
+Symptoms are typically in the form of swollen and bleeding gums which then can develop into more serious issues.
 Periodontists treat these issues, as well as place dental implants.

 A periodontist is enabled to work in many different fields of science: microbiology, pathology, and immunology.
 The role of a periodontist is not only in the medical practice but also as a counselor for their patients.
-Periodontitis is likely to go undetected due to it being painless until further along into the formation of bacteria and disease.
+Periodontitis is likely to go undetected.
+This is due to it being painless until further along into the formation of bacteria and disease.

 It is prone to affect those that smoke or chew tobacco, or with poor oral hygiene or personal health.
 Oftentimes, patients that are referred to a periodontist require counseling in lifestyle changes that need to be made to make the treatments provided effective and successful.
 For the individual that enjoys interdisciplinary studies and practices, going into the periodontal field may suit them well.